|Office of Administration|

 The General Data Protection Regulations ("GDPR") were adopted by the European Commission in order to strengthen and unify data protection for all individuals within the European Union ("EU").

 GDPR became effective on May 25, 2018 and applies in European Economic Areas ("EEA") which includes the EU members and the countries of Iceland, Liechtenstein and Norway.

-SUNY Empire State College (SUNY ESC) collects Personal Information in order to fulfill its mission as a public institution of higher education.
-SUNY ESC requires Personal Information only when necessary.
+SUNY Empire State College (SUNY Empire) collects Personal Information in order to fulfill its mission as a public institution of higher education.
+SUNY Empire requires Personal Information only when necessary.

 Access to, and the sharing of, your "sensitive" personal data are carefully controlled.
 You will normally be given further details about our use of any such data when we collect it from you.